 Catherine Curzon and Eleanor Harkstead began writing together in the spring of 2017 and swiftly discovered a shared love of sauce, well-dressed gents and a uniquely British sort of romance.
 They drink gallons of tea, spend hours discussing the importance of good tailoring and are never at a loss for a double entendre.

 Catherine Curzon is an author and historian of old Hollywood and even older royalty.

 In addition to several non-fiction books on Georgian royalty, available from Pen & Sword, she has written extensively for a number of internationally-published publications, and has spoken at venues and events across the United Kingdom.
-Her first play, Being Mr Wickham, premiered to sell-out audiences in September 2019.
+Her first play, Being Mr Wickham, premiered to sell-out audiences in September 2019, before streaming worldwide and undertaking a nationwide tour in 2021.

 Catherine holds a Master’s degree in Film.
-She lives in Yorkshire atop a ludicrously steep hill with a rakish colonial gentleman, a long-suffering cat and a lively dog.
+She lives in a haze of Dean Martin atop a steep Yorkshire hill, with a rakish colonial gentleman, a long-suffering cat and a lively dog.

 Eleanor Harkstead likes to dash about in nineteenth-century costume, in bonnet or cravat as the mood takes her.
 She knows rather a lot about poisons, and can occasionally be found wandering old graveyards.
 Eleanor is very fond of chocolate, wine, tweed waistcoats and nice pens, and has a huge collection of vintage hats.
 She is the winner of the Best Dressed Sixth Former award and came third in the under-11s race at the Colchester Fire Swim.

 Originally from the south-east of England, Eleanor now lives somewhere in the Midlands with a large ginger cat who resembles a Viking.